‘We missed the public’: Cork City Library prepares for partial reopening

 While the main body of the library will remain closed until the end of the month, the return-and-collect service will hopefully help meet the needs of borrowers who have remained loyal to the service during the lockdown.

-Moloney, Executive Librarian for Community and Inclusion, explained that Cork City Library was the first in the country to operate a home-delivery service and they saw that increase during the Covid-19 lockdown.
+Ms Moloney, executive librarian for community and inclusion, says Cork City Library was the first in the country to operate a home-delivery service and they saw that increase during the Covid-19 lockdown.

 “We had some 45 people on our housebound service before the lockdown but another 78 joined up during the lockdown so our driver, John O’Sullivan, was delivering books to those people throughout the lockdown,” she said.